 Who We Are

-Assistive Technology NW is a group of three licensed therapists with a shared mission of providing client-centered services in a community setting.
+Assistive Technology NW is a pair of licensed therapists with a shared mission of providing client-centered services in a community setting.

 Assistive Technology Professional